 Water and snacks available whenever

-- Biking gear: (Trek Fuel EX5, “full suspension” whit Shimano SLX brakes), helmets, pads and gloves
+- Biking gear: (Trek Fuel EX5, “full suspension” with Shimano SLX brakes), helmets, pads and gloves

 International or domestic flights